-Joseph is a Senior Lecturer in Biology of Disease.
+Joseph is a Fellow of the Higher Education Academy and Senior Lecturer in Biology of Disease.
 He has extensive research experience in cell biology, biochemistry and biological imaging.
 His research interests encompass skeletal disorders, ageing mechanisms and vascular disease.

 Joseph has given talks at international and national conferences and is an invited reviewer for a number of academic journals, research councils and charities.
 He has a Postgraduate Certificate in Higher Education Practice and has been made a Fellow of the Higher Education Academy.

-Joseph has supervised several research degrees including PhDs, an MPhil and a Veterinary Clinical Training Scholarship.
+Joseph is currently supervising a PhD on the regulation of bone cell metabolism by endocrine disrupting hormones and has supervised several other research degrees including PhDs, an MPhil and a Veterinary Clinical Training Scholarship.

 Joseph welcomes enquiries from prospective postgraduate students in the areas of his research interests.